AWS Lambda Base64 Encoded Request Body/Response Body

 , application/pdf

-, etc. to base64 string.
+, etc., to base64 strings.

 Using */*

-for matching
+for matching purposes.

 application/octet-stream

-For the wildcard case like application/*
+For wildcard patterns like application/*

-So using application/*
+.
+This means using application/*

-in binary media type setting will convert base64 encoded response body to binary when Accept request header is set to application/json
+will convert base64-encoded response bodies to binary when the Accept header is set to application/json

 , application/pdf

-but set Accept request header to wildcard application/*
+in the API Gateway binary media type setting but set the Accept request header to a wildcard like application/*